carla-simulator/scenario_runner/Docs/getting_started.md

 ### Challenge evaluator

-define the carla root variable, where your carla instalation is located
+Define the carla root variable, where your carla instalation is located

     export CARLA_ROOT=<path_to_carla_root_folder>